Marques Townes

-Marques Rashaad Townes Villar (born September 3, 1995) is a Dominican-American basketball player.
+Marques Rashaad Townes Villar (born September 3, 1995) is a Dominican-American basketball player for Gran Canaria of the Spanish Primera FEB.
 He played college basketball for the Loyola Ramblers, after beginning his career with Fairleigh Dickinson.

 He drew national attention after helping the Ramblers reach the Final Four round of the 2018 NCAA tournament.
 Entering the college level, the 6-foot-4, 210-pound guard was a three-star basketball recruit.
 A native of Edison, New Jersey, he attended Cardinal McCarrick High School and St. Joseph High School, where he played both basketball and american football.

 Early life

 Townes was born in Edison, New Jersey to Bryant and Luisa Townes but grew up in the nearby city of Rahway.
 While in fifth grade, he moved to South Amboy, New Jersey.
 Townes began his high school years at Cardinal McCarrick High School in South Amboy, where he played basketball under head coach Joe Lewis.
 As a sophomore, he averaged 19.2 points and 7.5 rebounds per game, earning first-team All-County honors from The Star-Ledger and leading the team to a 22–7 record.
 At the time, he was being recruited by several major college programs, including Miami, Rutgers, and Virginia.

 Before his junior season, Townes announced that he would transfer to St. Joseph High School in Metuchen, New Jersey, in pursuit of "bigger and better opportunities."
 He joined a lineup that featured future National Basketball Association (NBA) players Karl-Anthony Towns and Wade Baldwin IV.
 As a senior, he averaged about 17 points, five rebounds, three assists, and two steals per game, being a third-team All-State pick by The Star-Ledger.
 His team, which was ranked the 12th best in the nation by USA Today, finished with a 30–2 record and won the state's Tournament of Champions for the first time in program history.
 He accumulated 1,863 points, the most in school history behind Jay Williams.

 Townes also saw success on the football field at St. Joseph, where he played the outside linebacker position.
 He drew interest from various college football programs, such as Penn State, Maryland, and Rutgers, but eventually chose to focus on basketball.